Analysis of IRA Charitable Rollover Extension

 The Pension Protection Act of 2006 (PPA) permitted individuals to roll over up to $100,000 from an individual retirement account (IRA) directly to a qualifying charity without recognizing the assets transferred to the qualifying charity as income.
 While this initial provision expired on December 31, 2007, it has been extended several times.
-On January 2, 2013, President Obama signed the American Taxpayer Relief Act of 2012 (H.R.
-8) into law, extending the provision until December 31, 2013.
-Note that the new law simply extends the charitable rollover and, other than some modifications regarding timing for 2012 distributions, did not make substantive changes to the operations of the provision.
+On December 18, 2015 the President signed the PATH Act making this special provision permanent.

 What is an IRA charitable rollover?

 The law uses the term “qualified charitable distribution”to describe an IRA charitable rollover.
 A qualified charitable distribution is money that individuals who are 70½ or older may direct from their traditional IRA to eligible charitable organizations.
 The provision has a cap of $100,000 for charitable distributions from individual IRAs each year.
 Individuals may exclude the amount distributed directly to an eligible charity from their gross income.

 What is the new expiration date of this provision?

 This provision is now permanent.

 Does a donor also receive a charitable deduction when they roll over assets to a charity under this provision?

 No. Under this provision, donors benefit by not having to recognize the amount contributed directly from their IRA to a qualifying charity.
 However, because donors exclude this contribution from their gross income, they cannot take a charitable contribution deduction for the contribution; to do so would result in a double benefit for donors and that is explicitly prohibited.

 To which charities may donors make qualified charitable distributions?